Fieldwire/fieldwire_api_docs/source/includes/_bubbles.md

 Field | Description
 --------- | -----------
-task_id | Task Id the bubble belongs to content | Text content of bubble annotations | iOS bubble annotations kind | Enumeration of bubble (see below) file_url | Url of photo or attachment flattened_file_url | Url of photo with annotations thumb_url | Url of photo thumb user_id | User Id that created bubble tags | Array of strings of all tags on this bubble's bubbles
+task_id | Task ID the bubble belongs to content | Text content of bubble annotations | iOS bubble annotations kind | Enumeration of bubble (see below) file_url | Url of photo or attachment flattened_file_url | Url of photo with annotations thumb_url | Url of photo thumb user_id | User ID that created bubble tags | Array of strings of all tags on this bubble's bubbles

 ## Bubble Kinds